 - Average cost of a liposculpture in Turkey: $3500

 - Average cost of a liposculpture in Corea: $5500

-Patients such bear in mind that, in health and medicare, quality and reliability are worth much more than reflected in the numbers.
+Bear in mind that quality and reliability are worth much more than a dollar amount.

-This, however, doesn’t hide the fact that similar quality treatments can be found at very different prices, which explains why traveling abroad for surgery is now more popular than ever.
+But this doesn’t hide the fact that similar treatments can be found at very different prices, which explains why traveling abroad for surgery is more popular than ever.

-Due to inflation and rising costs, the medical tourism industry has experienced an exponential boom and is expected to grow by as much as 300% in the coming decades.
+Due to inflation and rising costs, the medical tourism industry has experienced an exponential boom.
+In fact, it is expected to grow by as much as 300% in the coming decades.

 Liposculpture or Liposuction?